mxrixm/Intro_to_WebDev/README.md

 # Intro to Web Dev
-Work for IDM Web Dev class
+Work for IDM Web Development class